rixx/books.rixx.de/data/reviews/ichiro-kishimi/the-courage-to-be-disliked/index.md

 - book: chris-voss/never-split-the-difference
   text: Another take on "you get what you ask for".
 - book: missy-vineyard/how-you-stand-how-you-move-how-you-live
-  text: "I've been causing this problem myself, haven't I?"
+  text: I've been causing this problem myself, haven't I?
 - book: l-david-marquet/turn-the-ship-around
-  text: Marquet is big on taking action – he literally mentions the then-catchphrase "Don't be a victim".
+  text: Marquet is big on taking action – he literally mentions the then-catchphrase
+    "Don't be a victim".
 review:
   date_read:
   - 2020-03-11